 Comparison with AERONET station data reveals additional details.
 Although the absolute levels are often too low, which is consistent with our comparison with MODIS data, the temporal evolution is often well represented and most high AOD events visible in station data are also observed in our simulations.
-Differences between MODIS and AERONET derived AOD on the other hand are at several occasions as big as the differences between model and AERONET, and non-negligible on average (up to 10%) compared to up to 60% difference between model and measurements, see Table 2).
-We suggest that the role of water in the aerosol will play a major role in the differences found.
+Differences between MODIS and AERONET derived AOD on the other hand are at several occasions as big as the differences between model and AERONET, and non-negligible on average (up to 10% compared to up to 60 % difference between model and measurements, see Table 2).
+We suggest that the water in the aerosol (both simulated and in reality) will play a major role in the differences found.
 Both, MODIS and AERONET data, are "cloud-screened", i.e. data points contaminated by clouds were removed, as they give erroneously high AOD values.
-To capture the onset of a cloud is difficult to determine, so some increase in AOD due to aerosol water might be left in the dataset.
-These effects are visible within the satellite data shown in Fig. 7 (e.g. over Germany in autumn 2008 or west of Ireland in spring

-2009) near regions with missing (cloud-screened) pixels.
+Capturing the onset of a cloud is difficult, so some increase in AOD due to aerosol water might be left in the dataset.
+These effects are visible within the satellite data shown in Fig. 7 (e.g. over Germany in autumn 2008 or west of Ireland in spring 2009) near regions with missing (cloud-screened) pixels.
 Also in several AERONET stations the sudden steep increase of AOD just before measurements are filtered (for clouds) can be found.
-While we tried to remove this error by using median values instead of the arithmetic mean to calculate the MODIS-model comparison, we probably 5 could not exclude all of those situations.
+While we tried to remove this error by using median values instead of the arithmetic mean to calculate the MODIS-model comparison, we probably could not exclude all of those situations.
 As the effect is non-linear and acts towards very high AOD values, this will probably bias AOD results.
+Secondly, differences in simulated and real aerosol chemical composition will also have an effect on AOD.
+The next section addresses a comparison of aerosol chemical composition.